LaurenceA/SEMT20003/README.md

 * TB1: all the teaching happens in TB1.
 * TB2: there is a group project in the first half of TB2.

-## Why PyTorch
-All the notebooks are going to be in [PyTorch](https://pytorch.org).
-These days, you _need_ to know PyTorch if you're doing AI:
-* PyTorch is currently the leading AI library, both for academic research, and industry.
-* PyTorch is great for learning AI, because it exposes alot of the underlying concepts, and doesn't hide them under abstractions.
-* As we'll see, you can use PyTorch as GPU-enabled-numpy, so it is useful for many applications outside of traditional AI.
-* You're going to need PyTorch for the group project.

 ## Course Materials for TB1:
 Course materials for each week will be posted here on Monday.
 Course materials each week will include some combination of:
 * There are pdf notes for every week of taught material.